tobor88/CybereasonAPI/README.md

 - Get a count of all Malware per type
 - Query a specific type of Malware <br>
 [Documentation for Respond to Malware](https://nest.cybereason.com/documentation/api-documentation/all-versions/respond-malware) <br>
+__Get-CybereasonMalwareCount__: <br>
-__Get-CybereasonMalwareCount__: This cmdlet is used to return all of the Malware counts on Cybereason
+This cmdlet is used to return all of the Malware counts on Cybereason
 ```powershell
 # This example returns the count for all Malware types in Cybereason
 Get-CybereasonMalwareCount
 ```
+__Get-CybereasonMalwareTypes__: <br>
-__Get-CybereasonMalwareTypes__: This cmdlet is used to query Malware from a start date, all malware, all malware that needs attention, or all malware with a status of done.
+This cmdlet is used to query Malware from a start date, all malware, all malware that needs attention, or all malware with a status of done.
 ```powershell
 Get-CybereasonMalwareTypes -MalwareType KnownMalware -NeedsAttention -Limit 1 -Sort ASC
 # This example returns 1 result on all malware that needs attention in ascending order of their occurences